Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 Here values of `d.date` will be assigned one of the four values in the range above.
 The values will repeat in order if they run out.

+**Watch out!** `dateExtent` only holds two values — the min and max date. `scaleOrdinal()` domains are supposed to be a full list of the distinct values you expect (like the list of unique countries in tutorial 04), not an extent.
+This works anyway because `scaleOrdinal()` auto-extends its domain: any input value it hasn't seen before gets silently appended and assigned the next color in the range.
+That's convenient, but it also means `.domain(dateExtent)` here isn't really doing anything meaningful — every date gets auto-added regardless.
+Prefer building a real domain from your data, like `Array.from(new Set(data.map(d => d.date)))`, when you want predictable, repeatable colors.

 **Challenge**

 Apply the scale ordinal above.